microsoft/BotFramework-Composer/docs/tutorial/tutorial-luis.md

-# Using LUIS for Language Understanding
+# Tutorial: Using LUIS for Language Understanding
 Up until this point, we have been using a simple regex recognizer to detect user intent.
 Bot Framework Composer has deep integration with LUIS.

-Let's go ahead and update our dialog's recognizers to use luis instead.
+In this tutorial, you learn how to:

+> [!div class="checklist"]
+> * Add LUIS into your bot with Composer for Language Understanding

+## Prerequisites
+- Completion of the tutorial [Incorporating cards and buttons into your bot](./tutorial-cards.md).
+- A working knowledge of the concepts taught in the [Language Understanding](../concept-language-understanding.md) article.
+- LUIS and how to get LUIS authoring key.

 ## Update recognizer